Daniel-Frederick/config-files/README.md

 For c++:
 1. Install clangd
--  sudo dnf install clangd
+-  `sudo dnf install clangd`
--  clangd --version
+-  `clangd --version`

-2. Go to file path: ~/.config/nvim/lua/plugins
+2. Go to file path: `~/.config/nvim/lua/plugins`
-3. Add the languages.lua plugin file from above
+3. Add the `languages.lua` plugin file from above
+Run `:Mason` to install dependencies
-You can check if it installed correctly if you do ":Lazy" (LazyVim is picky on capitalization)
+You can check if it installed correctly if you do `:Lazy` (LazyVim is picky on capitalization)

 - - - -